Lawyers battle over 'race-norming' in NFL dementia tests - WHIZ News

 “The process is not simple, and it will take time.
 Demographic norms that adjust for race, when clinically appropriate, have been used for decades and are generally accepted by experts in the field of neuropsychology,” he wrote.

-He stopped short of pledging a wholesale review of the thousands of tests scored to date.
-About 570 of the 2,000 dementia claims filed so far, or 28%, have yielded awards.
-Other players were tested but never filed claims because their scores did not appear to qualify them for payments.
+He stopped short of pledging a wholesale review of the tests scored to date.
+About 570 of the 2,000 retirees filing dementia claims so far, or 28%, have gotten awards.
+And thousands more were tested but never filed claims because their scores did not appear to qualify them for payments.

 NFL spokesperson Brian McCarthy did not immediately return a message seeking comment on whether the NFL would agree to eliminate race-norming in the testing and review prior claims and test scores.